espocrm/documentation/docs/user-guide/imap-smtp-configuration.md

 ## App passwords

-For security reasons it's not recommended to use account password when connecting to services like email.
-That's why major services provides the ability to generate a different password that will be used only in a specific applicaton for a single purpose.
+For security reasons it's not recommended to use account passwords when connecting to services like email.
+That's why major services provides the ability to generate a different password that will be used only in a specific application for a single purpose.

 See the articles for the service you use: